Proton Holdings: Domestic

 A comparison of Proton & Perodua sales in the domestic market.
 Perodua, which started out in 1994 as a complement and not a competitor to Proton has overtaken the latter to become Malaysia's best selling car manufacturer.
 Perodua cars manage to sell in greater numbers due to their cheaper pricing range, in which there are few competitors, as well as their inheritance of generally better designs from their parent company, Toyota.

-Sales of Proton cars grew at a stable rate in the latter half of the 2000s and in the early 2010s.
+Sales of Proton cars increased in the latter half of the 2000s and in the early 2010s.
 The company briefly regained the top-spot from Perodua in June 2009, after the introduction of the Proton Exora MPV.
 Proton also matched Perodua's market share in the first quarter of 2011.
-Factors which contributed to the rise of Proton were well-designed cars which catered to the needs of the domestic market (i.e., the Proton Persona, second generation Saga and Exora) in addition to better management of the company under the then managing director, Syed Zainal Abidin.
+Around the same time, the company was under the direction of Syed Zainal Abidin.
 However, despite the improvements made between 2007 and 2012 in addition to improved overall sales, Proton's Malaysian market share continued to decrease.
 In 2011, the company had a 26.4% (158,657 units) share which plummeted further to 22.5% (141,121 units) in 2012.
 In comparison, Perodua retained a majority market share of 30.1% (189,137 units) in 2012, with Toyota maintaining its third place at a 16.8% share with 105,151 units sold.

 Proton's decline in market share stabilised in 2013.
 In the first half of that year, Proton sold 64,782 cars, representing 20.7% of the market share, a decline of 1.8% over its full-year 2012 share.
 However, by the end of 2013, Proton had managed to raise its market share to 21.2% with a total of 138,753 units sold.
 Nonetheless, Proton's market share has still declined by an overall 1.3% between 2012 and 2013.
 In July 2013, Proton sold around 16,600 cars, which accounted for 25% in market share during that specific month, the company's highest ever in 2013.
 Perodua on the other hand sold around 19,200 or 2,600 more cars than Proton in July 2013.
 The rise in Proton's sales were attributed to the launch of the Proton Saga SV, a cheaper variant of the second best-selling car in Malaysia.